pharaox/carnalitas_x/README.md

 ### Impact of Slavery Doctrines

 Carnalitas introduces the *Slavery Crime* and *Slavery Shunned* religious doctrines that determine whether owning slaves of certain faiths is considered a crime, shunned, or accepted, depending on the faith's hostility level.
-However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
+However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, sold, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
 This mod attempts to correct this by rebalancing the impact of slavery doctrines on all slave interactions:

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
-  * It is not possible to enslave, seize, or buy them for the player.
+  * It is not possible to enslave, seize, sell, buy, or gift them for the player.
 The AI will not initiate such interactions at all.
-  * The AI will not accept sell interactions for them.
+  * The AI will not accept sell, buy, or gift interactions for them.
   * The AI will be quite willing to free or ransom them.
 * If owning slaves of a certain faith is shunned, for adherents of this faith:
-  * The AI will be quite unwilling to enslave, seize, or buy them.
+  * The AI will be quite unwilling to enslave, seize, sell, buy, or gift them.
-  * The AI will be quite unwilling to accept sell interactions for them.
+  * The AI will be quite unwilling to accept sell, buy, or gift interactions for them.
   * The AI will be somewhat more willing to free or ransom them.
+  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.

+In addition, owning slaves against religious doctrines leads to yearly [piety loss](#piety-loss-from-slaves).

 ### Council and Court Positions